BrandonWortmann/SpriteEditor/README.md

 can be shown sequentially to create an animation.
 These animations can be exported as GIFs or saved as an ssp (Sprite File).
 There is a useful selection of tools to make doing so simple and intuitive.

-To export to a gif we used gif.h provided by charlietangora
+To export to a gif we used gif.h provided by charlietangora.